Climdyn/qgs/README.md

 You may need to install [make](https://www.gnu.org/software/make/) if it is not already present on your system.
 Once built, the documentation is available [here](./documentation/build/html/index.html).

+The documentation is also available online on read the docs: [https://qgs.readthedocs.io/](https://qgs.readthedocs.io/)

 Usage
 -----